Notes on invariant measures for loop groups: Computing Invariant Measures I

 induces a bijection of the set of irreducible representations, up to conjugation, with the set of stable parabolic bundles. \end{proposition}

 If $genus(\Sigma )>0$ then there is a unique Lebesgue class probability measure on $H^1(\Sigma ,z_i;K,C_i)$ which is invariant with respect to the mapping class group $MCG(\Sigma ,z_1,..,z_n)$.

-\begin{conjecture} The pushforward of $\mu_0$ to the unique mapping class group invariant probability measure on the set of stable bundles, $Bun_G^0(\Sigma,z_1,...,z_n;P_1,...P_n)$. \end{conjecture}
+\begin{conjecture} Suppose that $c$ is a analytic embedding of $S^1$ in $\Sigma\setminus\{z_i\}$.
+The pushforward $P(c)_*\mu_0$ is absolutely continuous with respect to the unique mapping class group invariant probability measure on the set of stable bundles, $Bun_G^0(\Sigma,z_1,...,z_n;P_1,...P_n)$.
+The density is invariant with respect to the subgroup of the mapping class group which fixes the homotopy class of $c$. \end{conjecture}

-There is something missing here.
-Even if one could prove these measures are coherent (which I have not done), relative to the maps (\ref{projections}), this would not give an independent method of constructing $\mu_0$.
-We need to somehow vary the surface.
+One can now ask if it might be possible to reconstruct the measure $\mu_0$ from these pushforwards.
+Unfortunately there is something missing.
+Even if one could prove these measures are coherent (which I have not done), relative to the maps (\ref{projections}), this would not give an independent method of constructing $\mu_0$, because it is necessary somehow vary the surface.

 There is a relatively straightforward generalization of all of this to the measures with values in line bundles from the previous section.